svinota/pyroute2/docs/remote.rst

 Remote netlink allows you to communicate through the network directly with the kernel of the remote system.
-E.g., running on one node, the iproute module can allow you to monitor all the network events on other node.
+E.g., running on one node, the IPRoute module can allow you to monitor all the network events on other node.

 Remote netlink does not provide an API to create a messages on